Maine Coon

 History of the Maine Coon

-A majestic grey and white Maine Coon with striking green eyes
+A majestic gray and white Maine Coon with striking green eyes.

-A majestic grey and white Maine Coon with striking green eyes
+A majestic gray and white Maine Coon with striking green eyes.

-A majestic grey and white Maine Coon with striking green eyes
+A majestic gray and white Maine Coon with striking green eyes.

-Maine Coons originated in Maine, a northeastern state in the US.
-Coon cats have adapted to the region's harsh weather conditions during winter.
+Maine Coons originated in Maine, a northeastern state in the US, where they developed the ability to survive in the harsh winters.

 Physical Characteristics of Maine Coon